Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 3. Rotating card carousel not mobile friendly

-    * As the browser window decreased to mobile size, a 3 card carousel wouldn't fit aesteticely.
+    * As the browser window decreased to mobile size, a 3 card carousel wouldn't fit aesthetically.
     * I created 2 separate carousels, a 3 card carousel for screens 768px and above & a single card carousel for screens 768px and below.
     * The bootstrap class names used to achieve this; Desktop[ d-none d-md-block ] & Mobile [ d-md-none ].